Theory of momentum-resolved phonon spectroscopy in the electron microscope: Scattering Factor formalism

+Eq.~\ref{sqw_2} contains a term, $\mathbf{q}.\mathbf{e}_i(\mathbf{q}_0,j)$, which is the dot product between the momentum transfer and the phonon eigenvector.
+This means that only modes with motion in the same direction as the momentum transfer will appear in the spectra.
+Rez~\cite{rez} obtained an expression for the differential cross-section in the case of a fast electron interacting with a stretch vibration in a diatomic molecule and there are clear similarities between his equation for that specific case and our general equation.
+Rez commented on the implications of the $\mathbf{q}.\mathbf{e}(\mathbf{q}_0,j)$ term and also pointed out the connection between the cross section and the loss function (the imaginary part of $-1/\epsilon{}(E,\mathbf{q})$ where $\epsilon{}(E,\mathbf{q})$ is the energy and wavevector-dependent dielectric function); more details of the relationship can be found in Ref.~\cite{sturm}.

-The scattering function formalism developed above enables us to go beyond simply comparing momentum-dependent EEL spectra to phonon bandstructures and understanding of the relative contributions of the different modes to the spectra.
-It has been developed to understand scattering in which there is finite momentum transfer, a regime known as the localised vibrational scattering regime~\cite{dwyer}; a correct treatment of the $q=0$ term would also include dipole scattering~\cite{dwyer,radtke,govyadinov}.
+The scattering function formalism developed above enables us to go beyond simply comparing momentum-dependent EEL spectra to phonon bandstructures and understand the relative contributions of the different modes to the spectra.
+It has been developed to understand scattering in which there is finite momentum transfer, a regime known as the localised vibrational scattering regime~\cite{dwyer}; a correct treatment of the $q=0$ term should also include dipole scattering~\cite{dwyer,radtke,govyadinov} rather than solely impact scattering.